 In England, during the following century English literacy surged, and living standards peaked in 1510 after many years of improvement.
 In 1514, Erasmus published his satirical work ‘Praise of Folly’ which highlighted his reforming proposal through wit and humour.
 It delighted everyone except the senior church authorities.
 Meanwhile, Thomas More was finishing his famous work ‘Utopia’ which compared Christian Europeans unfavourably with an imaginary and idealised society of pagans living on a remote island.

-The cumulative surge of these events and incidents can, in retrospect, be seen as the harbingers of Luther’s explosive action in Wittenberg.
-Precipitated also, perhaps, by the need the Catholic Church’s had for money.
+The cumulative surge of these events and incidents can, in retrospect, be seen as the harbingers of Luther’s explosive action in Wittenberg precipitated probably by the need the Catholic Church had for money.
 Luther was implacably set against the sale of indulgences which were granted for temporal remission from the punishment of sin.
 In the furnace of ecclesiastical debate, Luther tempered his steely and unbending views.
 He reached a new understanding of the Christian notion of salvation, or reconciliation with God.
 He.
 And so with unshakeable certainty, he determined that ‘humans can contribute nothing to their salvation: salvation is, fully and completely, a work of divine grace.’

 However, as the Church’s need for money grew, the sellers of indulgences began promising that they absolved the buyers of sin and ensured that they would be released from purgatory.

 Luther vehemently objected to Tetzel, a leading emissary of the Pope.
 Touring Germany, Tetzel promulgated that “As soon as the coin in the coffer rings, the soul from purgatory springs.”
 Christians, Luther said, must not slacken in following Christ on account of such false assurances.